jembi/openhim-docs/docs/installation/npm.md

 ## Manual Installation

-If you don’t have ubuntu or prefer to proceed with the installation manually, please follow the following steps.
+If you don’t use Ubuntu or prefer to proceed with the installation manually, please follow the following steps.

 ### Installing the OpenHIM Core